Improve your people skills by understanding these different communication styles so you can lead others more effectively

-One of the challenges when dealing with a person who is strongly in their Nurturing Parent, is that he or she is mostly focused on pleasing others - and avoiding conflict at all costs.
-Therefore, if they have some 'bad' news, they may not deliver it, or deliver it in such a way that the other person doesn't really 'get' it.
+One of the challenges when dealing with a person who is firmly in their Nurturing Parent, is that he or she is mostly focused on pleasing others - and avoiding conflict at all costs.
+Therefore, if they have some 'bad' news, they may not deliver it.
+Or, deliver it in such a way that the other person doesn't really 'get' it.
 Or, if they disagree with another person's ideas they may not speak up .... even though that idea may lead to negative consequences.

 Go to Part Two of this article Read about the Adult and the Child and their impact on workplace relationships.